bobvane/docker-xmrig/README.md

 podman run --rm -it ghcr.io/metal3d/xmrig:latest
 ```

 By default, without any options, you will mine for me, which is a way to support the project.
-To mine for **your wallet**,
+To mine for **your wallet**，
 modify the options using environment variables:

 ```bash